Polygons

 Fig. 2.8c: The Decagram can be inscribed in a Decagon, which has edges built with B2 struts.
 This outer Decagon is therefore φ times larger than the inner Decagon.
 Thus, the distance of a vertex to the center, which was φ, now becomes φ + 1 = φ2.
 The Decagram is a faceting of this larger Decagon.

 Notice how the radial struts bissect the quadrilaterals into Golden triangles, they also define central Golden triangles.
-Notice too the two sizes of Golden gnomons.
+Notice too the three sizes of Golden gnomons.

 Fig. 2.8d: The third and last stellation of the Decagon is a compound of two Pentagrams, here with red vertices.
 These also result from stellating the two Pentagons with yellow vertices.
 The white, yellow and black vertices further in are now false vertices.
 Figures 2.8c and d show how many times φ appears in these geometric objects.